kyleherzog/ExtendableEnums/README.md

 ```

 #### OData Simple.OData.Client Support
 Compatibility with Simple.Odata.Client can be obtained by adding a NuGet package reference to `ExtendableEnums.Simple.OData.Client`.
-Once this package is added, a call can be made to `ExtendableEnumConverter.Register<>(ODataClientSettings)`.
+Once this package is added, a call can be made to `ExtendableEnumConverter.RegisterAll` to register all ExtendableEnums in a given assembly.
 This will allow Simple.OData.Client handle the minimal serialization of ExtendableEnums.
 ```
 var settings = new ODataClientSettings
 {